Undergraduate Internships & Graduate Practicums

 5. Placement Site Approval and Educational Agreement:

-• Navigate to the "Experiential Learning" tab and click "Add New."
+a) Log into Cardinal Careers and navigate to the “Experiential Learning” tab and click “Add New Experience.”

-• Complete the form with required information and sign the Educational Agreement.
+b) Complete the form and enter your initials to sign the Educational Agreement, and click “Submit.”

-• Your form will be reviewed by the Internship Coordinator and your Site Supervisor.
+c) Your form will be reviewed by the Internship Coordinator and your Supervisor.

 6. Registration Clearance: After final confirmation, the Department will clear you for registration and notify you via email to register for the course.